Sleepyhead set to go ahead as appellants resolve issues - NZ Herald

 But he was confident the Turner family would provide affordable housing for their staff.

 "These sort of things don't come along often.
-It's been a long 3.5 year journey since Craig Turner and I first sat down about this.
+It's been a long three-and-a-half-year journey since Craig Turner and I first sat down to talk about this.

 Rimmington said the Sleepyhead Estate would be "a good quality and functioning community for those who choose to live and work there".